 Natural Diet: Mountain goats (Himalayan tahr and

-markhor), sheep (bharal and argali), young yak, hare and birds
+markhor), sheep (bharal and argali), young yak, hares and birds

 Status in the Wild: Endangered

-Fun Animal FactsThe snow leopard is short and well-built with thick fur and a long tail.
-Their thick fur insulates them during the winter season while their long tails help them balance when they traverse treacherous cliffs and outcrops.
-Their white fur with dark dots and rosettes help them camouflage well in snow covered landscapes.
+Fun Animal FactsSnow leopards are short and well-built with thick fur and a long tail.
+Their thick fur helps keep them warm during the winter season and their long tails help them keep balance as they cross dangerous cliffs and rocky outcrops.
+Their grey to white fur with dark spots and rosettes help them camouflage well in rocky and snow covered landscapes.

-Conservation: the population numbers of this species is declining in the wild due to the depletion in prey base, increase in conflict with humans, and illegal trade.
+Conservation: The population numbers of this species is declining in the wild due to the depletion in prey base, increased conflict with humans, poaching, and illegal trade.

 Follow updates on this new cat by reading our